Many times when I run e-blasts like today's, people call me and write to me complaining

 I refuse to live under that assumption.

-if they see this information and might use it against Black people.
-That is
+see this information and might use it against Black people.
+That is not my worry.

 I certainly do not give much credence to the statistics of government, thinktanks